 Unfortunately, WordFence uses a faulty algorithm to detect this, which results in lots of false positives.

 The right way to perform this check would be by comparing your installed plugin with the plugin that was originally downloaded.
 However, WordFence instead compares your installed plugin with the plugin that can be downloaded today.

 This is problematic, because often plugin authors make minor changes to their plugins without changing the version number.
 For example, when a new version of WordPress is released, they might change the indication of what version number the plugin supports.
 Or make a trivial change to a spelling mistake, or fix a bug that affected small numbers of people.
 They do this because changing the version number will cause an update to show for all users of the plugin – and if this happens too often, then users get unhappy about the number of updates they have to apply.
 Hence, there’s a trade-off; the plugin developer has to weigh up the relative value of the improvement or bugfix he is making and the number of users it will benefit against the costs of increasing the version number.

 This is quite common (we speak from experience of maintaining very many WordPress sites + plugins); but unfortunately WordFence assumes that a plugin will never change if its version number hasn’t changed.
 That assumption just doesn’t fit with a lot of very popular WordPress plugins.

 Of course, it’s possible that you really have been hacked; however, WordFence’s warning is only a possible indicator of this, not a definite one.
-Because WordFence has had over twenty-one million downloads, and UpdraftPlus over six million, we cannot economically take time to review your WordFence warnings or answer other questions about WordFence, without a dedicated support contract (see: https://updraftplus.com/shop/get-support/).
+Because WordFence has had over forty-nine million downloads, and UpdraftPlus over eleven million, we cannot economically take time to review your WordFence warnings or answer other questions about WordFence, without a dedicated support contract (see: https://updraftplus.com/shop/get-support/).

 Posted in: Troubleshooting